Article - Election Law

 (2) “Contest” includes, in a general election for an office, the write–in option.

 (n) “Continuing political committee” means a political committee that is permitted to continue in existence from year to year.

-(o) (1) “Contribution” means the gift or transfer, or promise of gift or transfer, of money or other thing of value to a campaign finance entity to promote or assist in the promotion of the success or defeat of a candidate, political party, question, or prospective question.
+(o) (1) “Contribution” means the gift or transfer, or promise of gift or transfer, of money or other thing of value to a campaign finance entity to:

 (2) “Contribution” includes: